Is your Spider plant falling over?

 Thankfully, though, the underwatering situation is not as bad as overwatering.
 You can always revive the plant from this situation.
 So, act upon it quickly before it gets too late.

-3. Exposure To Direct Sunlight
+4. Exposure To Direct And Unidirectional Sunlight

 Other than the watering problems, there might be another thing that can make your plant fall over.
+And that is the sunlight!

-Even though the plants like to grow in natural light, you won't see many plants thriving in direct sunlight.
-Direct sunlight is generally harsh, and it's primarily suitable for the trees that grow outdoors.
+Even though the plants like to grow in natural light, you won’t see many plants thriving in direct sunlight.
+Direct sunlight is generally harsh, and it’s primarily suitable for trees that grow outdoors.

-4. Fungus Attack On The Plant
+5. Fungus Attack On The Plant

 Fungus attacks are lethal and can damage the plant in many ways.

-If your plant's leaves are leaning downward, it could be a sign of such an attack on the plant.
+If your plant’s leaves are leaning over, it could be a sign of such an attack on the plant.
 Moreover, the fungus often grows on wet soil before advancing to the different parts of the plant.

 So, if you see any fungus on the Spider plant, it might already be going through the overwatering situation.